torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

   A. allow other drivers, such as the Ethernet driver, to enqueue and dequeue
      frames for their respective objects
-  B. allow drivers to register callbacks for data availability notifications
+  B. allow drivers to register callbacks for data availability analtifications
      when data becomes available on a queue or channel
   C. allow drivers to manage hardware buffer pools